Field Trips for Grades 4–8 (Tour + Studio)

 - A minimum of 8 weeks’ advance notice is required.
 All requests are subject to availability.

 - The maximum size of a class group is 30 students; the only exceptions is 6th grade Get Smart with Art at the Legion of Honor, which can accommodate up to 90 students.
 Larger groups require multiple slots.

-- The Get Smart With Art program is free.
-If you need to cancel or change your reservation, please let us know at your earliest convenience.
+- If you need to cancel or change your reservation, please let us know at your earliest convenience.
 Cancellations made with less than three weeks notice means we will be unable to fill the slot and other students will not be able to attend.

 - A minimum of one adult chaperone is required for every 10 students.

 To discuss California history is to explore the multiple layers of cultural heritage that comprise the fascinating story of our state.
 Focusing on the mid–to–late nineteenth century, the ten objects presented in this guide address the growth of Euro–American settlements in the California region,...
 View More

 The works of art presented in this guide offer students an introduction to American history as represented by the collections of the Fine Arts Museums of San Francisco.
 Each object is treated as a primary source; we encourage students to use their critical thinking skills to interpret the clues...
 View More